 Zero To One by Peter Thiel

-This is one of the first books on entrepreneurship and startups that I ever read, and it's still in my opinion the absolute best book on the subject bar none.
+This is one of the first books on entrepreneurship and startups that I ever read, and it's still in my opinion the absolute best book on the subject to-date.

-A great exposition on how monopolies work and the market's adjustment to them; both intrinsically and with respect to common patterns of disruption.
+A great exposition on how monopolies work and the market's reaction and adjustment to them; either with intrinsic accordance, or with the birth of disruption itself.